 Landlord Mortgage – Key Definitions

-One of the key aspects for a landlord looking at obtaining a buy-to-let mortgage is to find a BTL product where the numbers fit.
+One of the key aspects for a landlord looking at getting a buy-to-let mortgage is to find a BTL product where the numbers fit.
 This is potentially the first stumbling block that a landlord faces in securing buy-to-let finance.
 The key figures for a landlord seeking a BTL mortgage is: the rental cover, the loan to value (LTV) sought and in some case the amount of their earned income.

-Rental cover is the relationship of the rent (actual or projected) generated by an investment property, in relation to the size of the payments on the proposed buy-to-let mortgage.
+Rental cover is the relationship of the rent (actual or projected) generated by an investment property, in relation to the size of the payments on the proposed landlord mortgage.
 For instance, if a landlord was expecting rent from their residential investment property of £1000 pcm and the monthly payments on their proposed buy-to-let mortgage were £800, then the rental cover would be 125%.
 The minimum rental cover that buy-to-let mortgage companies require is normally 120 or 125%.

 There are some lenders that will lend on a lower levels of rental cover.